ramonn76/HardCloud/index.md

 {% endhighlight %}

-You can look at [Unibench](https://github.com/omp2ocl/Unibench) repository if you want to see more examples.

 ## Screencast Demo

-Here is a recorded video demonstrating cloud offloading from a simple laptop to a Spark cluster created on Amazon Web Service.
+Here is a recorded video demonstrating how to use the HardCloud.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/hds4YRkGIDY?rel=0" frameborder="0" allowfullscreen></iframe>